ikennaozurumba/Laravel_demo_app/Documentation.md

 ## [Introduction](Introduction)

-Welcome to the documentation for Star Fish Laravel project (Deploy LAMP stack).
+Welcome to the documentation for Laravel_demo_app project.
 This documentation provides a comprehensive guide for automating the provisioning and deployment of a LAMP (Linux, Apache, Mysql, and PHP) stack using vagrant, a bash script, Ansible and a PHP application (Laravel).
 The project aims to streammline to the process of setting up a web server environment for hosting PHP application, in this case a Laravel application cloned from the official Laravel repository [Github Repository for Laravel](https://github.com/laravel/laravel)

 ## [Project Overview](Project-Overview)

 ### [Objective](Objective)

-The primary objective of this project is to automate the provisioning of two ubuntu-based servers using vagrant .
+The primary objective of this project is to automate the provisioning of two ubuntu-based servers using vagrant.
 The automation involves the following steps:
-  1. Create a bash script to automate the deployment of the LAMP stack on the Control node.
+  1. Write a bash script to automate the deployment of the LAMP stack on the Control node.
-  2. Clone a PHP application from Github.
+  2. Clone Laravel PHP application from Github.
-  3. Install a the necessary packages
+  3. Install all the necessary packages and dependencies.
   4. Configure apache webserver and Mysql
-  5. Ensure bashscript is reusable and readble
+  5. Ensure the bash script is reusable and readble

 In addition to the bash script, an ansible playbook is used to:
-  1. Execute the bash script on the slave node
+  1. Execute the bash script on the managed node.
-  2. Create a cron job to check the server's uptime everyday at midnight
+  2. Create a cron job to check the server's uptime everyday at 1am

 It is also important to verify that the PHP application is accessible through the VM's IP address and screenshot taken as evidence.

 ## [Deployment Instructions](Deployment-Instructions)

-In this section, the steps to deploy the LAMP stack using vagrant, the bash script and the ansible playbook will be covered.
+In this section, the steps to deploy the LAMP stack using vagrant, bash script and the ansible playbook will be covered.

 ### Configuring multi-VM Servers with Vagrant

 Two ubuntu servers (ControlNode and ManagedNode) are provisioned by configuring the `Vagrantfile`.
-The file defines the configuration for the base box, , the network settings, and provisioning requirements.
+The file defines the configuration for the base box, network settings, and provisioning requirements.

   1. **Vagrantfile Confuguration**: `ubuntu/focal64` is selected as the base box for both VM's, a private network with a static IP address is configured in the network settings for both VMs and `Virtualbox` is configured as the VM provider for both machines.